Originate/exosphere/tutorial/part_2/09_exoservice.md

 we could whip together another quick [ExpressJS](https://expressjs.com) stack and use an [ExoRelay](https://github.com/Originate/exorelay-js) inside it, as we did in the [web server service](02_web_server.md).
-But for such a small micro-service a full web server stack based on the MVC paradigm would be overkill:
+But for a small micro-service a full web server stack based on the MVC paradigm would be overkill:
 * we don't need a sophisticated _routing_ layer, since micro-services don't serve a large variety of URLs: